postsharp/postsharp-emails/metalama-email-course/150-eligibility-and-diagnostics.md

 For the sake of brevity, we've omitted the bulk of the code from our previous example to focus on what's been added.

 Let's start with the `BuildAspect` method.
-This adds some [diagnostics and code fixes](https://doc.postsharp.net/metalama/conceptual/aspects/diagnostics) to the IDE to catch instances when you might manually add the `[Log]` attribute in an ineligible location—specifically when a class has been marked as one that should not have any members logged.
+This method adds some [diagnostics and code fixes](https://doc.postsharp.net/metalama/conceptual/aspects/diagnostics) to the IDE to catch instances when you might manually add the `[Log]` attribute in an ineligible location—specifically when a class has been marked as one that should not have any members logged.

 > This implementation uses a simple `[NoLog]` attribute (reproduced above) that indicates that either a class or method should not have logging applied to it.